• Skip to main content

 “Once you start eating avocado spinach chapati, you’ll never go back to plain chapati or roti.”

-Introduction to Avocado Chapati / Roti
+• Ingredients to Make Avocado Chapati

 Avocado Spinach Chapati

-Indian family dinner spread usually has an assortment of vegetables, lentils and side dishes served with a round flat-bread.
-Roti or Chapati is the most commonly used round flat bread in Indian home kitchens due to it’s light texture and ease of making.
-Roti can be made using whole wheat fours, multi-grain four or millet flours.
+An Indian family dinner spread usually includes an assortment of vegetables, lentils and side dishes served with a round flatbread.
+Roti or Chapati is the most commonly used round Indian flatbread recipe in Indian home kitchens due to it's light texture and ease of making, so this avocado chapati with spinach recipe is a perfect addition.
+It is healthy, comes together quickly, and pairs well with so many other dinner recipes.

 Family Meal Plan - Quick Indian Dinner Recipes Enhance Your Palate